Common Name: Virginia sweetspire

 Leaf: Good Fall

 Tolerate: Heavy Shade, Erosion, Clay Soil, Wet Soil

 Easily grown in average, medium to wet, well-drained soil in full sun to part shade.
 Adaptable to shade.
 Prefers moist, humusy soils, but tolerates a wide range of soil conditions.
 Can spread to form colonies by root suckering if left unchecked.

-This Virginia sweetspire cultivar is an erect, rounded, deciduous shrub which typically grows 3-4' tall.
-Features fragrant, tiny white flowers borne in cylindrical, drooping racemes (3-6" long) which cover the shrub with bloom in early summer.
-Oval, dark green leaves (1-4" long) turn an attractive garnet red in autumn, sometimes persisting on the shrub until December.
-Flowers (racemes larger) and fall color of this cultivar are superior to that of the species.
+Itea virginica, commonly called Virginia sweetspire, is an erect, rounded, broad-spreading, deciduous shrub with arching branches.
+Typically grows 3-4' (less frequently to 5') tall with a similar spread.
+Features fragrant, tiny white flowers borne in cylindrical, drooping racemes (3-6" long) which cover the shrub with bloom in late spring to early summer.
+Oval, dark green leaves (1-4" long) turn varying shades of red, orange and gold in autumn.
+Long period of fall color, with leaves often persisting on the plants until early winter.

 No serious insect or disease problems.